dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-- What statistics do you wish to calculate?: Select either Planimetric area or Planimetric area and real surface area.
+- **What statistics do you wish to calculate?**: Select either Planimetric area or Planimetric area and real surface area.

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Enter year of landcover: Enter the year of the LULC data being used.
+- **Enter year of landcover**: Enter the year of the LULC data being used.

-- Input: Output A1a: LULC_UNSEEA in Equal Area projection: Set the path for the UNSEEA reclassified vegetation layer for the year you are processing (Generated in step A1).
+- **Input: Output A1a: LULC_UNSEEA in Equal Area projection**: Set the path for the UNSEEA reclassified vegetation layer for the year you are processing (Generated in step A1).

-- Enter Output A2c: Set the path for the combined mountain and vegetation layer for the year you are processing (generated in step A2).
+- **Enter Output A2c**: Set the path for the combined mountain and vegetation layer for the year you are processing (generated in step A2).

-- Input: RSA raster: Set the path to the RSA raster (generated in step A4).
+- **Input: RSA raster:** Set the path to the RSA raster (generated in step A4).

-- Input: Target CRS (i.e., Select a relevant equal area projection for your area of interest): Select a CRS for your outputs.
+- **Input: Target CRS** (i.e., Select a relevant equal area projection for your area of interest): Select a CRS for your outputs.
 This should be an equal area projection relevant to the country being processed.

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

 **Click Run.**